bhanarkarjetal/deep_learning_cnn/README.md

 This involves:
 1. Loading & structuring the raw data (NumPy arrays supplied by Kaggle).
 2. Explored the distribution and quality of the images.
-3. Pre processing (normalization, augmentation, reshaping).
+3. Pre-processing (normalization, augmentation, reshaping).
 4. Evaluation & error analysis to understand where and why misclassifications occur.

 ## Dataset:
 The dataset is taken from Kaggle which consists of images for digits in sign language.
 It consists of 2062 images of size 64x64 and a label dataset of digits 0 to 9 in .npy format
-•	x.shape = (2062, 64, 64)
+* x.shape = (2062, 64, 64)
-•	y.shape = (2062, 10)
+* y.shape = (2062, 10)

 ## Data Cleaning and Exploration

-1. Generate count-plot for label distribution in entire dataset
+1. Generated a count plot for label distribution in the entire dataset

 ![alt text](https://github.com/bhanarkarjetal/deep_learning_cnn/blob/main/digit_counts.png)

-3. Plotted first and last sample to sanity check label alignment.
+3. Plotted the first and last sample to sanity check label alignment.

 ![alt text](https://github.com/bhanarkarjetal/deep_learning_cnn/blob/main/sample_images.png)